 I’m sure the long-time readers of my blog immediately figured out where the catch is: if the upstream router dies, but the interface stays up, the outbound traffic is blackholed.
 Reliable static routing might be a solution, but his router is running an old IOS version.
 Obviously it’s time for yet another rarely known BGP feature: the BGP default route.

 If you’ve mastered default routes in other routing protocols, forget about what you know … BGP is different:

-- To announce a default route to a BGP neighbor, you can configure neighbor default-originate.
+- To announce a default route to a BGP neighbor without having a default route yourself, configure neighbor default-originate.

-- Once you've configured default route advertising , it's announced to the neighbor even if the router doesn't have the default route itself.
+- Once you’ve configured default route advertising with the neighbor default-originate, it’s announced to the neighbor even if the router doesn’t have the default route itself.

-- The default route advertised to a BGP neighbor does not pass through BGP output filters, so you cannot filter it.
+- The default route advertised to a BGP neighbor with the neighbor default-originate does not pass through BGP output filters, so you cannot filter it.

 To solve Martin’s problem, you’d have to reconfigure BGP on E1 and E2 as follows (the ip as-path access list just ensures nothing else is sent to the customer router; obviously you could use a route-map instead):

 router bgp 65002 neighbor 10.0.1.5 remote-as 65100 neighbor 10.0.1.5 default-originate neighbor 10.0.1.5 filter-list 1 out ! ip as-path access-list 1 deny .*